 Paul Lisanti, Ontario Realtor

 “I send a pre-listing package to potential seller clients as soon as we set an appointment.
 I send a PDF copy and if there is enough time, I send a hard copy by mail/courier.
-The content includes qualities to look for in a Realtor, the major steps in the selling process, pricing, negotiation, expected costs, some info about me, testimonials, a page for the seller to list the top 10 things they love about their home and neighborhood, a net proceeds calculator, components of my marketing system, and a checklist of documents/items needed to list their home.
+The content includes qualities to look for in a real estate agent, the major steps in the selling process, pricing, negotiation, expected costs, some info about me, testimonials, a page for the seller to list the top 10 things they love about their home and neighborhood, a net proceeds calculator, components of my marketing system, and a checklist of documents/items needed to list their home.

 I have 2 main goals when sending the pre-listing package.
 First, it’s a way to get information they may find useful to them as soon as possible.
 This can help make our consultation meeting go smoother and quicker.
 Second, when I meet them in person and ask what they thought about the package, I have an idea of the type of person they are (someone who read it all is likely to be a detail-oriented person, for example).”